Pregnant women, children and people with neurological disorders need access to mercury-free dental fillings.

 A year ago, the Food and Drug Administration released recommendations for high-risk populations to avoid amalgam dental fillings including 1) children 2) women who are pregnant, breastfeeding, or planning to become pregnant 3) people with neurological disorders and 4) people with kidney impairments.
 But federal agencies which provide dental care to millions of Americans have yet to implement these recommendations.

 LDA worked with partners, meeting with the Food and Drug Administration (FDA) testifying on amalgam.
-The result: FDA released new recommendations on dental amalgam – a filling material that is approximately 50% mercury.
+The result: FDA released new recommendations on dental amalgam in September 2020– a filling material that is approximately 50% mercury.

 The FDA recommends against dental amalgam use in people who are at higher risk from the potential adverse effects of mercury, including:

 - Women who are planning to become pregnant

 - Nursing women and their newborns and infants